 While Google is supposed to send updates to the business owner when a change is made to a listing, this doesn’t always happen.
 That’s just one of the reasons to closely monitor your profile and ensure that the information is completely accurate.

 Monitoring Q&A content is another crucial step in optimizing your business listing.
-User-generated content is permitted in this area, as well.
+User-generated positive and negative content is permitted in this area, as well.
 Although customers can answer questions about your business, it’s best to be available to provide firsthand insight and show your commitment to the customer experience.

-Another reason you should monitor your business listings is that customers leave reviews on these profiles.
-You’ll want to know as soon as a review is posted, good or bad, so that you can respond quickly and appropriately.
+Another reason you should monitor your business listings is that customer reviews are left on these profiles.
+You’ll want to know as soon as a negative or positive review is posted, good or bad.
+That way, you can respond to positive or negative reviews quickly and appropriately.